A man and woman from Kingston have been arrested in connection with the robbery that happened shortly before 12 noon on Tuesday.

 Botieri says there was an unknown amount of money taken from the bank.

-Steven Dodrill is a member of the WATD news team as a full-time news reporter and weekend anchor while assuming the duties of Manager of Web and News Services.
+Steven Dodrill left the WATD news team in 2013.
+He was a full-time news reporter and weekend anchor while assuming the duties of Manager of Web and News Services.
 The 25 year-old Franklin Pierce University graduate adds a blend of new media to the traditional news for WATD listeners over the airwaves, and for the readers on the web.
 Dodrill has a vast amount of experience in on-air and online platforms.

 "Follow" him on Twitter